sitegeist/Sitegeist.PaperTiger/README.md

 ### Disable SymfonyMailer

-If Swiftmailer doesn't work, change the configuration in your `settings.yaml` to disable the SymfonyMailer and use the default Neos `dsn`:
+If SymfonyMailer doesn't work, change the configuration in your `settings.yaml` to disable it and use the default Neos `dsn`:

 ```yaml
 Sitegeist: